sai-123-code/Ineuron_Industry_ready_task1.2/README.md

-# Script Title
-A small python program that converts binary and decimal
+# A small python program that converts binary and decimal

-### Prerequisites
+## Prerequisites
 Python 3

+## Status :To do